extio-de/game-engine/README.md

-# Game Engine
+# Exo's Game Engine

 ## Purpose

-A modular, Spring Boot-based game engine framework designed for building 2D games with comprehensive support for rendering, audio, localization, event management, and persistent storage.
+A modular game engine framework for building complex 2D games with comprehensive support for rendering, audio, localization, event management, and persistent storage.
 The engine provides a flexible module system that allows games to be composed of reusable, lifecycle-managed components.

 ## Overview

-The game engine is built on Spring Boot 4.0 and Java 25, leveraging dependency injection and auto-configuration to provide a robust foundation for game development.
-It follows a modular architecture where game functionality is organized into modules that can be dynamically loaded, activated, and managed during runtime.
+Built on Spring Boot 4.0 and Java 25, the engine leverages dependency injection and auto-configuration to provide a robust, professional-grade foundation for game development.
+Game functionality is organized into modules that can be dynamically loaded, activated, and managed during runtime, enabling complex UI state management and flexible game logic implementations.

 ### Core Capabilities

-- **Module System**: Extensible module architecture with lifecycle management (load, unload, activate, deactivate)
+- **Module System**: Extensible module architecture with lifecycle management (load, unload, activate, deactivate) and display state control
-- **Rendering Engine**: 2D rendering system with customizable renderer implementations
+- **Rendering Engine**: 2D rendering system supporting both cycle-based and stateful rendering approaches, with pooled rendering objects
-- **Audio System**: Multi-strategy audio playback with support for software mixing and Java mixer backends
-- **Event System**: Type-safe event bus for decoupled component communication
+- **Event System**: Concurrent, type-safe event bus using structured concurrency for decoupled component communication
-- **Internationalization (i18n)**: YAML-based localization system with multi-language support
-- **Storage Service**: UUID and path-based persistent storage with ZSTD compression
+- **Storage Service**: UUID and path-based persistent storage with ZSTD compression and indexed lookups
-- **Resource Management**: Static resource loading and caching system
+- **Resource Management**: Static resource loading from filesystem with deserialization and streaming support
+- **Internationalization (i18n)**: YAML-based localization system with integrated GUI editor
-- **Input Handling**: Keyboard event processing and management
+- **Input Handling**: Rebindable key binding system with modifier support
+- **Audio System**: Multi-strategy audio playback (software mixing and Java mixer) with OGG Vorbis support
-- **Steamworks Integration**: Built-in Steamworks API support for Steam platform features
+- **Steamworks Integration**: Steam platform features including achievements, lobbies, rich presence, and workshop integration
-- **Spatial Systems**: 2D spatial calculations and utilities
+- **Spatial Systems**: 2D spatial calculations with multiple indexing strategies (QuadTree, GridIndex, etc.)
+- **Utilities**: Core functionality including YAML serialization, ring buffers, and UUID generation

+## Background

+Exo's Game Engine is derived from [Spacecraft Tactics](https://store.steampowered.com/app/2642080/Spacecraft_Tactics), a 2D turn-based tactical space game released on Steam in 2023.
+The engine extracts the core systems that powered Spacecraft Tactics' campaign, multiplayer modes, and built-in editors.
+Note that the engine does not include the Groovy-based mod system from Spacecraft Tactics.
+It focuses on the fundamental building blocks: modules, rendering, events, storage, and other core subsystems that can be used to build new games.

+The engine also serves as the foundation for **Exo's CYOA**, an LLM-driven choose-your-own-adventure game that combines the game engine's rendering, module, and UI systems with agentic AI flows to create interactive narrative experiences.

 ### Architecture

 The engine is structured around the following key subsystems:

 - `module/` - Module lifecycle and service management
-- `renderer/` - 2D rendering abstractions and implementations
+- `renderer/` - 2D rendering abstractions, working sets, and rendering object pooling
 - `audio/` - Audio playback strategies and control
-- `event/` - Event publishing and subscription
+- `event/` - Concurrent event publishing and subscription
-- `i18n/` - Localization and language management
+- `i18n/` - Localization management and editing
-- `storage/` - Data persistence and serialization
+- `storage/` - Data persistence with compression and indexing
-- `resource/` - Static resource loading
+- `resource/` - Static resource loading from filesystem
-- `keyboard/` - Input event handling
+- `keyboard/` - Key binding registry and input handling
 - `steamworks/` - Steam platform integration
-- `spatial2/` - 2D spatial utilities
+- `spatial2/` - 2D spatial utilities and indexing structures
 - `menu/` - Menu system components
+- `util/` - Core utilities for serialization, buffers, and RNG

 The engine uses Spring's auto-configuration mechanism to wire components together, making it easy to extend and customize behavior through standard Spring configuration patterns.
+Each subsystem can be independently enabled/disabled via configuration properties, allowing developers to use only the components they need.

 ---